Facebook Pixel Tracker

 Market standards for freelance rates vary based on the nature of your freelance work and your experience.
 Following our suggestions above can help you determine your baseline rate by considering your expenses and cost of living.
 Once you figure out how many days a year or hours a year you can work, do the math to determine what your exact hourly rate should be.

-Raising your freelance rates and retaining clients
+Increasing freelance rates and retaining existing clients

 You should consider increasing your rates for the following reasons: